Despite its peace, Christchurch painfully used to trauma

 Gradually though, Christchurch rebuilt, dragging itself up again both physically and spiritually.
 New buildings sprang from old and the community formed stronger bonds that allowed a human resurgence, a rebirth.

-But the idyll of Christchurch was shattered once again on Friday.
+But the idyll of Christchurch was shattered again on Friday.

 Tani was walking toward the Al Noor mosque for afternoon prayers.
 He was only a few hundred yards away when he heard the sound of gunfire for the first time since he left Somalia two decades before.

-A racist gunman, steeped in hatred of Muslims and immigrants, had opened fire on the house of prayer, the first of two shooting rampages that would leave 50 dead in New Zealand’s worst terrorist attack.
+A racist gunman, steeped in hatred of Muslims and immigrants, opened fire on the house of prayer, the first of two shooting rampages that would leave 50 dead in New Zealand’s worst terrorist attack.

 “I was really frightened,” Tani said.
 “We were living in Christchurch in peace and harmony.
 This is the first time we have had this.
 We have to realize this can happen anywhere.”